Chenxi1818/2024XA/README.md

 ## What I Have Done in the Program: Course Projects and Capstone
 ### Course Projects
-- **HW1**: Read a txt file containing 16,949 lines of the English version of The Republic in Python, clean the read file, calculate the frequency of occurrence of each word, and write the 100 most frequent words and their frequency to the hard disk.
+- **HW1**: Processed a 16,949-line text file of The Republic using Python to analyze word frequency and extracted and wrote the 100 most frequent words along with their frequency to a file on the hard disk.
-- **HW2**: Processed a 16,949-line text file of The Republic using Python to analyze word frequency and extracted and wrote the 100 most frequent words along with their frequency to a file on the hard disk.
+- **HW2**: Utilized the Chunk method to process 6,602,141 tweets about Occupy Wall Street, calculating daily tweet counts and the number of unique users.
 - **HW3**: Using publicly available experimental result data, reproduced the analysis in Matthew J. Salganik's dissertation project "Experimental Study of Inequality and Unpredictability in an Artificial Cultural Market", supervised by Duncan J. Watts.

 ### Capstone